 Tip #2 – Real Leaders Have a Vision (And They Know How to Make it Real)

-Let’s say I tell you we’re going to climb a mountain and hunt a grizzly bear.
+Let’s say, we’re going to climb a mountain and hunt a grizzly bear.

 You’re going to have a ton of questions, right?